PLEASE SUBMIT ALL FORMS WITH ANY IDENTIFYING INFORMATION (names, addresses, birth dates, etc.)

 - If a Part C student has transitioned to Part B or left your region . . .

 - If a Part B student has graduated or left your district . . .

-Part C Early Intervention and healthcare providers, please see the HIPAA-compliant Census Form for reporting de-identified profiles of children and youth with deaf-blindness to the Florida deaf-blind project.
+Part C Early Intervention and healthcare providers should obtain Consent For Exchange of Information or report de-identified profiles of children and youth with deaf-blindness to the Florida deaf-blind project.

 Help the Florida deaf-blind project to help children and youth with deaf-blindness and their families!

 Encourage families to complete a Consent for the Exchange of Information & Records, so that we can provide information and offer services to children with deaf-blindness, their families, and their educational teams.